AdobeDocs/experience-platform.en/help/query-service/auth-api/overview.md

 ## Next Steps

-To begin using the Query Service Authorization API, first review the [Getting Started guide](./getting-started.md) for important setup instructions, including gathering required header values and understanding sample API calls.
-Then explore the endpoint-specific documentation for information on [IP Access](./ip-access.md) and [IP Validation](./ip-validation.md).
-Each guide provides in-depth details for configuring and managing IP restrictions, to help you enforce secure data access within Adobe Experience Platform.
+Get started with the Query Service Authorization API by reviewing the [Getting Started guide](./getting-started.md) for essential setup steps, including required headers and API call conventions.
+Then, explore the endpoint-specific guides on [IP Access](./ip-access.md) and [IP Validation](./ip-validation.md) for configuring and managing secure data access.